moodleou/moodle-quiz_answersheets/readme.md

 # Export quiz attempts report

 This 'report' is actually a tool like the standard Response quiz report, but which lets Staff to generate a paper version of quizzes and create attempts for Students.

+In addition, there is slightly primitive support for downloading all the attempts at a quiz, using the helper script https://github.com/moodleou/save-answersheets.

 ## Installation and set-up